-The lake water appears blue as other color wavelengths in the light spectrum are absorbed and blue light is reflected back.
-Its depth, clarity, and lack of algae also contribute to its particular blueness.
+The lake water appears blue in color as other colors in the light spectrum are absorbed and blue light is scattered back.
 In addition, under the right conditions, the Lake surface can reflect the color of the sky.

 How clear is the water?